petdance/scraps/bio.md

-Andy Lester has been developing software for decades, since "interface design" meant drawing arrows with asterisks to direct the user to check either the left or right floppy disk drive.
-He works extensively in open source and is the creator of the ack code search tool and many useful Perl modules.
+Andy Lester has been developing business software for 25 years, back when "interface design" meant drawing arrows with asterisks to show the user which disk drive to put the floppy in.
+He works extensively in open source and is the creator of the ack code search tool and many Perl modules.
 He also wrote "Land the Tech Job You Love", published by Pragmatic Bookshelf, and blogs about technology and work life.